fyflo/CS2-CSGO-HUDS-Observer-fyflo/README.md

 ## How to make it work with OBS?
 - In your OBS create a new scene
 - In scene, click on plus button and add window capture and choose csgo.exe
-- Add browser and in url copy and paste your CS-GO link
+- Add browser and in url copy and paste your CS-GO/CS2 link
 - Add second browser and paste url for radar (it should look like this)
 ![Ex5](https://i.imgur.com/TsxNBgP.png)
 ![Ex6](https://i.imgur.com/aqxAHXH.png)